mmiele/TechnicalNotes/BotFramework/Authentication/bot-oauth-cleanup.md

 ## Overview

 In the Bot Framework, two broad authentication categories exist: **bot authentication** and **user authentication**.
 Each has an associated **token** to allow access to secured resources.
 The following figure shows the elements involved in both bot and user authentication.
-It is assumed that the bot is deployed in Azure where it is listed as an **application service**.

 ![bot auth architecture](../../Media/Authentication/bot-auth-architecture-2.PNG)